Christian-2003/password-vault/docs/development/Help Pages.md

 <br/>

 ## General Guidelines
 Generally, there are no rules that apply to all help pages.
-However, there are some rules to be followed.
+However, there are some suggestions to which to pay attention.

 ###### When to Create Help Pages
 Help pages should always be useful to the user.
 Do not create help pages that are unnecessary.